 Prerequisite: A necessary condition for enrollment in a course.
-Prerequisites for courses usually consist of a previous course or emphasize written work as part of the regular courses in a related subject, a passing score on course of study and are officially designed the COMPASS test, and/or the instructor's consent.
+Prerequisites for courses usually consist of a previous course or courses in a related subject, a passing score on the COMPASS test, and/or the instructor's consent.
 Prerequisites are specified in the course descriptions.